lassik/phpbb-ext-telegramnotifications/README.md

 In phpBB, go to "ACP" > "Customise" > "Extensions" and enable the "Telegram Notifications" extension.

-Then to "ACP" > "Extensions" > "Telegram IDs" and fill in the settings.
+Then to "ACP" > "Extensions" > "Telegram Settings" and fill in the settings.
 You get the auth token when you make the bot.
-To get the chat ID, see
+To get the chat ID, try the "Find chat ID" page or from the sidebar or see
 <https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id>.

 Now try to make new posts and see if you get notified on Telegram!